NetComposer/nksip/doc/plugins/auto_register.md

 ## Description

-This plugin allows a SipApp to program a serie of automatic registrations (sending REGISTER request) to a remote registrar, or automatic pings (sending OPTIONS requests) to any other SIP entity.
+This plugin allows a Service to program a serie of automatic registrations (sending REGISTER request) to a remote registrar, or automatic pings (sending OPTIONS requests) to any other SIP entity.

 ## Dependant Plugins